artdevgame/shots-fired-support/README.md

 Shots Fired runs on Overwolf and depends on the reliability of Overwolf Events to function correctly.
 Sometimes those events are only partially available or not at all.
 Shots Fired has no control over this.

-Shots Fired is copyright, owned and operated by Mike Holloway.
+Shots Fired is owned and operated by, and copyright belongs to Mike Holloway.
 He reserves the right to amend these terms at any time.